Chevrolet Chevelle: Chevelle SS

-SS396 sport coupes and convertibles used the same Malibu sport coupe and convertible bodies with reinforced frames and revised front suspension: higher-rate springs, recalibrated shocks, and thicker front stabilizer bar, but with different exterior trim.
+SS396 sport coupes, and convertibles used the same Malibu sport coupe and convertible bodies with reinforced frames.
+The front suspension was revised with higher-rate springs, recalibrated shocks, and a thicker front stabilizer bar, but with different exterior trim.
 They also had simulated hood scoops, red-stripe tires, and bright trim moldings.
 The engines included three 396 cuin V8s – the standard, rated at 325 hp, an optional 360 hp, and an optional 375 hp (the mid-horsepower 396 was rated at 360 hp for 1966 and 350 hp thereafter).
 The SS 396 series lasted from 1966 through 1968 before being relegated to an option package in 1969.
-The 1966 and 1967 model years were the only two years of the 'strut back' 2-door sport coupe with its own style number, 17.
+The 1966 and 1967 model years were the only two years of the 'strut back' 2-door sport coupe with its style number, 17.

-In Canada, sporty Chevelles continued to wear "Malibu SS" badges for the 1966 and early 1967 model years.
-These Chevelles were available with the same equipment as non-SS Malibu models in the U.S. and did not get the domed hood or the blackout front and rear treatment.
+In Canada, Chevelles continued to have "Malibu SS" badges for the 1966, and early 1967 model years.
+These Chevelles were available with the same equipment as non-SS Malibu models in the U.S., and did not get the domed hood or the blackout front, and rear treatment.
 Redline tires were not available on Canadian Chevelles in 1966.
 A 1966 Malibu SS factory photo shows wheel covers on the car from the 1965 Impala.
 The Canadian Malibu SS got its "SS" name from the "Sports Option" package under RPO A51 and was primarily a trim option.
-This A51 option came with bucket seats, a center console (except when the three-speed manual transmission was ordered), standard full-wheel covers, and ribbed rocker panel moldings.
+This A51 option included bucket seats, a center console (except when the three-speed manual transmission was ordered), standard full-wheel covers, and ribbed rocker panel moldings.
 The "Malibu SS" emblems were carried over from the 1965 Malibu SS series.
-This Canadian option could be ordered with any six-cylinder or V8 engine available at the time.
-Starting in January 1967, the Chevelle SS396 took over and became its own 138xx series, the same as in the U.S. Produced at the Oshawa, Ontario production facility, only 867 SS 396 models were produced during 1967.
+This Canadian option could be ordered with any six-cylinder or V8 engine.
+Starting in January 1967, the Chevelle SS396 became available.
+It was the 138xx series, the same as in the U.S. Produced at the Oshawa, Ontario production facility, only 867 SS 396 models were produced during 1967.

 Z-16 SS 396

 Only 200 regular production 1965 Z-16 Chevelles were built at the Kansas City plant.
-The Z-16 option included the convertible boxed frame, a narrowed rear axle and brake assemblies from the contemporary Impala, heavy-duty suspension, plus virtually all Chevelle comfort and convenience options.
+The Z-16 option included the convertible boxed frame, a narrowed rear axle, and brake assemblies from the contemporary Impala, heavy-duty suspension, plus virtually all Chevelle comfort, and convenience options.
 The Z-16 standard big-block 396 Turbo-Jet V8 (fitted with hydraulic lifters instead of the solid lifters of the same motor used in the Corvette) came only with the Muncie wide-ratio four-speed manual transmission.
-The rear panel of the Z-16 had unique black and chrome trim which framed untrimmed Chevelle 300-style taillights (Malibu and Malibu SS models had bright silver-painted lens trim).
+The rear panel of the Z-16 had unique black, and chrome trim which framed untrimmed Chevelle 300-style taillights (Malibu and Malibu SS models had bright silver-painted lens trim).

 The prototype Z-16 Chevelle was built at the Baltimore plant.
-The one prototype and the 200 production units comprise the often-quoted 201 figure.
+One prototype, and the 200 production units comprise the often-quoted 201 figure.
 All were two-door hardtops.
-One convertible was reportedly specially built for Chevy General Manager Knudsen, but is understood to have been destroyed.
+One convertible was reportedly specially built for Chevy General Manager Knudsen, but was destroyed.
 Approximately 75 Z-16s are presently accounted for.